amazzoli/GeomDraw/docs/code_docs.markdown

 ### IDrawable interface

-All the drawable elements implement the IDrawable interface and share a series of common functions.
+All the drawable elements implement the `IDrawable` interface and share a series of common functions.
-The first group can geometrically transform the shape.
+The main group can geometrically transform the shape.

 #### Transformations